-2.2 Other Packages with Parallel Analysis Capabilities
+2.2 | Other Packages with Parallel Analysis Capabilities

 Different approaches to parallelizing the analysis of MD trajectories have been proposed.
-HiMach introduces scalable and flexible parallel Python framework to deal with massive MD trajectories, by combining and extending Google's MapReduce and the VMD analysis tool .
+HiMach14 introduces scalable and flexible parallel Python framework to deal with massive MD trajectories, by combining and extending Google's MapReduce and the VMD analysis tool11.
 HiMach's runtime is responsible to parallelize and distribute Map and Reduce classes to assigned cores.
-HiMach uses parallel I/O for file access during map tasks and MPI\Allgather in the reduction process.
+HiMach uses parallel I/O for file access during map tasks and MPI_Allgather in the reduction process.
 HiMach, however, does not discuss parallel analysis of analysis types that cannot be implemented via MapReduce.
 Furthermore, HiMach is not available under an open source license, which makes it difficult to integrate community contributions and add new state-of-the-art methods.

-Wu et. al. present a scalable parallel framework for distributed-memory MD simulation data analysis.
+Wu et. al.49 present a scalable parallel framework for distributed-memory post-simulation data analysis.
 This work consists of an interface that allows a user to write analysis programs sequentially, and the machinery that ensures these programs execute in parallel automatically.
-Parallelization is performed over domains in the simulation system via domain decomposition and the introduction of ghost atoms to include appropriate nearest neighbor interactions.
-The HDF5 file format is used for parallel reading and writing.
-This work focuses on applications in the materials science and does not consider parallelization over trajectory blocks.
+The main components of the proposed framework are (1) domain decomposition that splits computational domain into blocks with specified boundary conditions, (2) HDF5 based parallel I/O (3) data exchange that communicates ghost atoms between neighbor blocks, and (4) parallel analysis implementation of a real-world analysis application.
+This work does not discuss analysis methods which cannot be implemented using MapReduce and is limited to HDF5 file format.

-Zazen is a novel task-assignment protocol to overcome the I/O bottleneck for many I/O bound tasks.
+Zazen50 is a novel task-assignment protocol to overcome the I/O bottleneck for many I/O bound tasks.
 This protocol caches a copy of simulation output files on the local disks of the compute nodes of a cluster, and uses co-located data access with computation.
 Zazen is implemented in a parallel disk cache system and avoids the overhead associated with querying metadata servers by reading data in parallel from local disks.
-This approach has also been used to improve the performance of HiMach .
+This approach has also been used to improve the performance of HiMach14.
 It, however, advocates a specific architecture where a parallel supercomputer, which runs the simulations, immediately pushes the trajectory data to a local analysis cluster where trajectory fragments are cached on node-local disks.
 In the absence of such a specific workflow, one would need to stage the trajectory across nodes, and the time for data distribution is likely to reduce any gains from the parallel analysis.

-VMD provides molecular visualization and analysis tool through algorithmic and memory efficiency improvements, vectorization of key CPU algorithms, GPU analysis and visualization algorithms, and good parallel I/O performance on supercomputers.
+VMD^{11,51} provides molecular visualization and analysis tool through algorithmic and memory efficiency improvements, vectorization of key CPU algorithms, GPU analysis and visualization algorithms, and good parallel I/O performance on supercomputers.
 It is one of the most advanced programs for the visualization and analysis of MD simulations.
-It is, however, a large monolithic program, that is primarily driven through its built-in Tcl interface (or less frequently, through its Python interface) and thus is less well suited as a library that allows the rapid development of new algorithms or integration into workflows.
+It is, however, a large monolithic program, that can only be driven through its built-in Tcl interface and thus is less well suited as a library that allows the rapid development of new algorithms or integration into workflows.